iiasa/Condor_run_R/configuring.md

 It is therefore important to configure a good estimates.
 You can find a job's memory use at the end of its `.log` file after it completes.
 When you use [`WAIT_FOR_RUN_COMPLETION`](#wait_for_run_completion)` = TRUE`, the submit script will analyse the `.log` files of the jobs for you at the end of the run, and produce a warning when the `REQUEST_MEMORY` estimate is too low or significantly too high.

+Note that your jobs will get scheduled only in "slots" of execute hosts that have sufficient memory to satisfy your request.
+To see what memory resources your cluster has available issue [`condor_status -avail`](https://htcondor.readthedocs.io/en/latest/man-pages/condor_status.html).

 ### WAIT_FOR_RUN_COMPLETION
 If `TRUE`, wait for the run to complete while displaying progress monitoring information and, on completion, check the presence of output files, prune empty log files, and analyze resource usage.
 When submitting a GAMS job through `Condor_run.R`, also perform a merge of the GDX ouput when [`MERGE_GDX_OUTPUT`](#merge_gdx_output)`= TRUE`.